-- 1. a completed OSU Graduate School Admission application for "East Asian Studies Interdisciplinary Program" (online at: http://gpadmissions.osu.edu/programs/programs.aspx); - 2. electronic copy of official transcripts for all previous academic work (official hard copies will be requested upon conditional acceptance into the program); - 3. current CV/resume (4 pages maximum) - 4. writing sample (research paper or thesis, in English, no longer than 30 pages); - 5. a two-part statement of purpose no more than three pages in length: - a.
-Part I: two pages, double-spaced, explaining why the applicant wishes to pursue an interdisciplinary graduate program in East Asian Studies (which is not the same as programs offered by the departments of East Asian Languages and Literatures, History, etc.) at The Ohio State University, including career goals, research interests, and probable major field of study, and indicating the relationship of past experience to these goals and interests; - b.
-Part II: one page, double-spaced, explaining both the applicant's previous East Asian language training and goals, indicating which language they will study at OSU, and listing specific faculty members and their departments at OSU with whom the applicant would like to work and whom the applicant has contacted;
+- 1. a completed Ohio State Graduate School Admission application for "East Asian Studies Interdisciplinary Program" (online at: http://gpadmissions.osu.edu/programs/programs.aspx); - 2. electronic copy of official transcripts for all previous academic work (official hard copies will be requested upon conditional acceptance into the program);

-- 6. three letters of recommendation from persons acquainted with the applicant's scholastic ability and ability to adapt to different cultures; at least one letter should be from a language teacher; - 7.
+- 3. current CV/resume (4 pages maximum) - 4. writing sample (research paper or thesis, in English, no longer than 30 pages; this sample should reflect an applicant's ability to conduct research and include proper references and citations); - 5. a two-part statement of purpose no more than three pages in length: - a.
+Part I: two pages, double-spaced, explaining why the applicant wishes to pursue an interdisciplinary graduate program in East Asian Studies (which is not the same as programs offered by the departments of East Asian Languages and Literatures, History, etc.) at The Ohio State University, including career goals, research interests, and geographic area of study, and indicating the relationship of past experience to these goals and interests; - b.
+Part II: one page, double-spaced, explaining both the applicant's previous East Asian language training and goals, indicating which language they will study at Ohio State.
+It is not required, but if the applicant has already contacted or hopes to work with a particular faculty member or in a specific discipline, they should mention this here; - 6. three letters of recommendation from persons acquainted with the applicant's scholastic ability and ability to adapt to different cultures; at least one letter should be from a language teacher; - 7.
 For international applicants only: TOEFL scores (minimum scores: TOEFL: 550 paper, 213 CBT, 79 IBT; MELAB: 82; IELTS: 7.0);